-- Conservative or simplifying assumptions about the propagating environment add 10-16 dB minimum to the propagated sound. - o Combined with the precautionary source assumptions, this results in a 90-120 time increase in estimated takes, all other variables being equal. - Six additional precautionary assumptions were not analyzed. - Animal Abundance, Density and Movements - NMFS's Stock Assessment Reports ("SARs") and Duke Model differ on average by a factor of 2.
-A minimum compromise for uncertainty would be to reduce abundance and density estimates by 25% to 1.5 times SAR. - Three specific groups showed even more extreme differences, but were not separated in this simple analysis: expansion of Bryde's whale habitat leading to more takes; large increases in numbers of deep divers (beaked whales, sperm whales, Kogia); extremely large increases in pelagic dolphin numbers (over 80 times for two species) - o Five additional precautionary assumptions were not analyzed.
+- Source - Extreme array size and number of elements increases exposures by 1.5 to 2 times. - Six additional precautionary assumptions were not analyzed. - Propagation - Conservative or simplifying assumptions about the propagating environment add 10-16 dB minimum to the propagated sound. - Combined with the precautionary source assumptions, this results in a 90-120 time increase in estimated takes, all other variables being equal. - o Six additional precautionary assumptions were not analyzed. - Animal Abundance, Density and Movements - NMFS's Stock Assessment Reports ("SARs") and Duke Model differ on average by a factor of 2.
+A minimum compromise for uncertainty would be to reduce abundance and density estimates by 25% to 1.5 times SAR. - Three specific groups showed even more extreme differences, but were not separated in this simple analysis: expansion of Bryde's whale habitat leading to more takes; large increases in numbers of deep divers (beaked whales, sperm whales, Kogia); extremely large increases in pelagic dolphin numbers (over 80 times for two species) - Five additional precautionary assumptions were not analyzed. - Threshold Criteria - Level A calculations from SPLrms and SEL used precautionary assumptions that overestimated take by 10-1,000 times.

-Threshold Criteria

-Level A calculations from SPLrms and SEL used precautionary assumptions that overestimated take by 10-1,000 times.
 SPLpeak takes were overestimated at least twofold by using 6 dB instead of 15 dB to derive PTS from TTS.